-Other Named Executive Officers
+Named Executive Officers

-The stock price used in the separation tables that follow is based on \$76.24 per share; the closing price of Charter's Class A common stock on the NASDAQ Global Select Market on December 31, 2012.
-The paragraphs that follow each event describe the payments that each Named Executive Officer, except Mr. Lovett, would have received assuming a termination event occurred on December 31, 2012.
+The stock price used in the separation tables that follow is based on \$136.76 per share; the closing price of Charter's Class A common stock on the NASDAQ Global Select Market on December 31, 2013.
+The paragraphs that follow each event describe the payments that each Named Executive Officer would have received assuming a termination event occurred on December 31, 2013.
 The descriptions that follow cover only information regarding benefits that are not generally available to other employees.
-Benefits generally available to other employees are:
+Benefits generally available to other employees include:

-- Salary through date of termination (unless otherwise stated); - · Lump sum payment covering COBRA for the period of severance; and - · Lump sum payment of accrued and unused vacation.
+- Salary earned through date of termination; - · Lump sum payment for COBRA coverage for the period of severance, if applicable; and - Lump sum payment of accrued and unused vacation.